 6 Ways to Stick to Your Holiday Budget This Year

-So — while December may be a merry time of abundance — for many people, holiday spending leaves a nasty financial hangover in January.
+According to Investopedia, Americans spent an estimated $875 per person in 2023 during the Christmas season.
+This number is set to increase in 2024 (read the Investopedia article).
+While December may be a merry time of abundance - for many people, holiday spending leaves a nasty financial hangover in January.
 With inflated credit card bills rolling in and less money in the bank, Americans often find themselves starting a brand-new year in less-than-ideal financial circumstances.

 This year, give yourself the gift of healthier money habits when it comes to your holiday spending.
 Try these six strategies to help you stick to your holiday budget: